matteobiagiola/FSE19-submission-material-TEDD/README.md

 3. Chrome browser (https://www.google.com/intl/it_ALL/chrome/)
 4. Firefox browser (https://www.mozilla.org/it/firefox/new/)
 5. Docker CE (https://docs.docker.com/install/)
+6. Wordnet (http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz).
+Uncompress it and put the folder in `Desktop`.

 TEDD has been tested in MacOS Mojave 10.14.3 and Ubuntu 18.04 LTS.